liwei-cn/GitBook-RoboCalc/notes.md

 * The clock should only be defined inside the state machine.

 * The simulation framework can execute multiple transitions at one control cycle, but it may cause the 'infinite loop' issue \(TODO\).

+* Defined interfaces only contain events.